5T33Z0/OC-Little-Translated/14_OCLP_Wintel/README.md

 OCLP also introduced a bunch of new kexts that allow booting with the correct SMBIOS for your CPU, re-enabling SMC CPU Power Management in macOS 13+, fix issues with System Updates caused by disabling SecureBootModel, System Integrity Protection (SIP) and Apple Mobile File Integrity (AMFI) that can be utilized on Wintel systems as well.

+## Important Updates

+- Updating from from macOS 14.3.x to 14.4.x might crash the installer early.
+This is mostly related to `SecureBootModel` (&rarr; see [**Workarounds**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/W_Workarounds/macOS14.4.md) section for details)

 ## Configuration Guides
 Based on analyzing EFI folders and configs that OCLP generates for Macs of 1st to 6th gen CPUs, I've compiled configuration guides for adjusting your existing OpenCore config so you can install and run macOS 13+ on unsupported hardware: